-When you passed the GED exam in or after 2014 (the year the latest GED edition was launched), simply login to your account on GED.com and order extra copies of your transcript.
+When you have passed the GED exam in or after 2014 (the year the latest GED edition was launched), simply log in to your account on GED.com and order extra copies of your transcript.

 When you passed the GED exam before 2014, log in to your account or create one at GED.com, and select the state where you took the GED exam in the menu.
 Select “Request Transcripts,” and you’ll be taken to the page where you can order extra transcripts.